flowdock/api-docs/docs/SCIM.md

 The response will contain the full information for the user.

+Alternatively, a `400 Bad request` response might be returned if the user validation fails.

 ### Destroy

 Destroy can be used to deprovision a user.
 The user will be removed from the organization and any child organizations immediately.
 The user will lose all access to the organization's data, including flows and private conversations.